-One of the problems with 3D printing technology is that most filaments make use of plastic materials, which are bad for the environment.
-Can’t we use different kinds of filament?
-Yes, we can.
-There are metal printers out there and some companies even manage to 3D print wooden objects, using a composite of plastics and actual wood.
-But have you ever heard about people using clay as a printing material?
-Well, it happens.
-Dutch designers Marlieke Wijnakker and Yao van den Heerik from VormVrij 3D created their own 3D printer and use clay to 3D print ceramics and even sculptures.
+Have you ever heard about people using clay as a 3D printing material?
+Well, it is possible.
+Dutch designers Marlieke Wijnakker and Yao van den Heerik created their own 3D printer and use clay to 3D print ceramics and even sculptures.

 They started their project by 3D printing ceramics.
 Despite being a little futuristically shaped, these are actual vases people can use at home.
 Vases you used to make with your own hands – yes, you’ve been through such children’s parties – can now get 3D printed.
 Maybe it takes away the magic by eliminating the handcraft, but it’s interesting to see what machines are able to create.
 Initially, their 3D printer was ‘only’ capable of creating a vase.
 But in a short notice of time: a 20cm ceramic bottle would take no more than 15 minutes to 3D print.
 This is fast if you take into account that with most 3D printers it takes ages before their items are finished.